docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 --------------------------------------------------------------------------------

+.. _control-event-onshortcutkey:

 onShortcutKey
 *************
-(In Windows only) Called when a shortcut-key sequence is typed that matches the :ref:`shortcutKey` value for an element in the active window.
+(In Windows only) Called when a shortcut-key sequence is typed that matches the :ref:`controlobj-shortcutKey` value for an element in the active window.

 .. _drawstate-object:

 DrawState object
 ----------------
-A helper object that describes an input state at the time of the triggering :ref:`onDraw` event.
+A helper object that describes an input state at the time of the triggering :ref:`control-event-ondraw` event.
 Contains properties that report whether the current control has the input focus, and the particular mouse button and key-press state.
 There is no object constructor.